rabbitmq/rabbitmq-website/site/partitions.md

 ## <a id="automatic-handling" class="anchor" href="#automatic-handling">Partition Handling Strategies</a>

-RabbitMQ also three ways to deal with network partitions
+RabbitMQ also offers three ways to deal with network partitions
 automatically: <code>pause-minority</code> mode, <code>pause-if-all-down</code>
 mode and <code>autoheal</code> mode.
 The default behaviour is referred to as <code>ignore</code> mode.